Welcome to the official site of Castle Rock

 651-460-2221 or email

-- The September Board of Supervisors Meeting will be held on Monday, September 14, 2015 at 7 pm.
-Agenda items are due by 10 am on Tuesday, September 8.
+- The February Board of Supervisors Meeting will be held on Monday, February 8 at 7 pm.
+Agenda items must be received by Tuesday, Febuary 2 at 10 am.

 - Ordinance No. 2013-01 - Zoning Ordinance (See Ordinances tab for a complete list of current Ordinances and Amendments to existing Ordinances)